 The goal of any pharmaceutical treatment is to use the least amount of medication to affect a cure.
 But there’s more to this specific fungal problem than what initially meets the eye.
 There’s a number of contributing factors to recurring fungal infections of the nail, the most important of which is moisture.
 Fungus is a plant.
 Water the plant with perspiration and you’re bound to see fungus recur.
 An easy win in finding a long term cure for onychomycosis is to dry the foot.
 Easy wins include:

 - Rotate shoes, leaving 24 hours between use

 - Use a drying agent like Onox to inhibit perspiration

 - Topical over-the-counter agents used to treat onychomycosis

 I always feel like a success when I can divorce my patients from being dependent upon pharmaceuticals.
-When it comes to the treatment of dermatophytosis (fungal infections of the skin) and onychomycosis (fungal infections of the nail) I’m a big fan of tea tree oil based products.
+When it comes to the treatment of dermatophytosis (fungal infections of the skin) and onychomycosis (fungal infections of the nail) I’m a big fan of tea tree oil-based products.
 I get it, I know the chemistry.
-Pharmacueitcal grade agents are more effective as a short term solution but create a dependency on prescriptions.
+Pharmaceutical-grade agents are more effective as a short term solution but create a dependency on prescriptions.
 That’s the beauty of tea tree oil products.

 How do I use tea tree oil products to treat fungal infections of the skin and nail?

-And lastly, here's a treatment guide to treatment of onychomycosis.
+And lastly, here's a treatment guide for the treatment of onychomycosis.